 While moderating a panel discussion recently, one of the first questions after the introductions was asking to explain what was meant by allowing a team to fail.
-The important understanding that I think was misunderstood is that failure is not meant to allow releases or products fail, but to generate learning opportunities to ensure ultimate success.
+The important understanding that I think was misunderstood is that failure is not meant to allow releases or products to fail, but to generate learning opportunities to ensure ultimate success.

 Saving a company is an extreme example of what learning often is trying to avoid.
 Roger Ehernberg has a thoughtful post describing the lessons learned from the recent closure of his company, Monitor 110.
 In it, he acknowledges his failure to fail as a major contributing factor to the company’s downfall: